 Unlike a traditional basil pesto, this wonderful recipe's main ingredient is spinach, with some basil included for that authentic flavor.
 The addition of pistachios, garlic, fresh lemon, sea salt and just a touch of olive oil boosts the intensity of this thick sauce, giving it a rich, irresistible flavor & texture.

-🥕 See the printable recipe below for complete details.
+🥕 See the printable recipe card below for quantities & details.

 - Spinach - fresh